Seafish Executive Team

 Most recently Aoife has worked as the Director for Spatial, Forestry and Land Management with the Ministry for Primary Industries in New Zealand, and as the Registrar for Scotland with Companies House.
 Aoife is also a Non-Executive Director of Scottish Natural Heritage.

-Lynn is responsible for our work across our Communications, Regional and Horizon Scanning functions and leads on our stakeholder engagement strategy.
+Lynn is responsible for our work across our Communications, Industry Engagement and Horizon Scanning functions and leads on our stakeholder engagement strategy.